 When you are looking for a student loan, the first and best place to start is with the FAFSA.
 Filling the FAFSA opens the doors to a variety of financial aid, including federal student loans, at very attractive terms.
 However, sometimes this is not enough.
 If you require additional loans beyond your federal student loans, you will have to borrow from private lenders.
+But can you get a private student loan without a co-signer?

 Private lenders typically approve of loan applications depending on the loan applicant’s credit history.
 In most cases, you will only manage to get your loan application approved if you have good credit.
 As a high school student, chances are you would not have had the opportunity to build your credit history, in which case, the lender will require you to have a co-signer.